blog

 Provide Artificial Lighting

-In case you do not have a window location that is ideal for your orchids, you can use artificial lights to provide them the light and heat they require.
+If you do not have a window location ideal for your orchids, you can use artificial lights to provide them with the light and heat they require.
 Make sure to position your orchids up to six to eight inches away from four-foot fluorescent bulbs.

 Some growers are particular about the differences between warm white, cool white, and grow light bulbs and the benefits of each one.
 The great news is that you will now be able to get full-spectrum bulbs, and they would be an excellent overall option.